 A foreigner who wishes to become naturalised must submit an application to the Ministry of Foreign Affairs expressing his or her wish to acquire Mexican nationality.
-He must make certain waivers and attestations; prove that he can speak Spanish, knows the country's history and is integrated into the national culture; and provide proof of residence in Mexico (see 7.1 Requirements for Domicile, Residency and Citizenship.
+He or she must make certain waivers and attestations; prove that he or she can speak Spanish, knows the country's history and is integrated into the national culture; and provide proof of residence in Mexico (see 7.1 Requirements for Domicile, Residency and Citizenship.

-A foreigner who wishes to become a naturalised Mexican national must prove that he has resided in Mexico for at least the last five years immediately prior to the date of his application, except in the following cases:
+As a general rule, a foreigner who wishes to become a naturalised Mexican national must prove that he or she has resided in Mexico for at least the last five years immediately prior to the date of his or her application, except in the following cases:

 If the persons invested with parental authority have not applied for the naturalisation of their adoptees or the minors, the latter may do so for one year after they reach adulthood, pursuant to the terms mentioned above.